tungedng2710/TonAI-Creative/README.md

 - **Storage:** 50 GB of free space

 ### Recommended Requirements
 - **GPU:** NVIDIA compute-oriented Ampere architecture (A100, A40, A30) or higher.
 For running Stable Diffusion 3 with full precision, GPUs with 40GB VRAM are required.
 With GPUs have less than 24GB VRAM, SD3 and SDXl can run with half-precision (Float16).
-Gaming GPUs like RTX 4090Ti are also good, but data center GPUs are highly recommended.
 - **RAM:** 32 GB
 - **CPU:** Intel i7 or equivalent
 - **Storage:** 50 GB of free space